vhscom/svelte-headlessui-starter/README.md

 ### Supabase

 To use Supabase create a new project on the [Supabase website](https://supabase.com/) then fill out the `SUPABASE_` prefixed items in your `.env` file with those provided by Supabase.
 Afterwards run `src/db/setup.sql` from within the Supabase online SQL Editor to configure and seed your database.
 Supabase is disabled during development by default.

+#### GraphQL

+Supabase can be used with HTTP and GraphQL via the `pg_graphql` extension which is enabled by default for all databases created after Mar 28, 2022.
+This starter utilizes a simple GraphQL client to access some Supabase data and, as a result, requires `pg_graphql` to be enabled in order to function when Supabase is used.
+The `setup.sql` file contains the necessary configuration for GraphQL and no additional steps are required.

+Visit [Activate and Use Supabase GraphQL](https://vhs.codeberg.page/post/activate-use-supabase-graphql/) to understand how it works.

 ## Developing